dustwh/dustwh-DataEngineSettingUpWalkThrough-/MarkDown Version/5 - Ribbon with RestTemplate.md

 INSERT INTO `dept` VALUES ('5', 'dev-ops', DATABASE());
 ```

-2\.
-Refer to micro-service-cloud-provider-dept-8001, and create two microservices: micro-service-cloud-provider-dept-8002 and micro-service-cloud-provider-dept-8003\.
+### (2) Refer to micro-service-cloud-provider-dept-8001, and create two microservices: micro-service-cloud-provider-dept-8002 and micro-service-cloud-provider-dept-8003\.
 Modify the port number, database connection information and custom service name information (eureka. instance. instance id) in application.yml in micro-service-cloud-provider-dept-8002 and 8003

-3\.
-Start micro-service-cloud-eureka-7001/7002/7003 (service registry cluster), micro-service-cloud-provider-dept-8001/8002/8003 (service provider cluster) and micro-service-cloud-consumer-dept-800 (service consumer).
+### (3) Start micro-service-cloud-eureka-7001/7002/7003 (service registry cluster), micro-service-cloud-provider-dept-8001/8002/8003 (service provider cluster) and micro-service-cloud-consumer-dept-800 (service consumer).

-**Switch LB Strategy and modify specific LB**
+**Note: We can Switch LB Strategy and modify specific LB with Ribbon.
+Ribbon can also make time-out control strategy using Ribbon.**

-**wait to be updated**
+**As we will use another independent components to realize those, so we are not going to explain how to realiaze here in detail for the time being.**

+**More doc about how to do these with ribbon will be updated if Xianchen really get some time.
+Now he’ll focus on upgrading the project to Java 17.**